sevenfalling/.github/profile/README.md

 this discussion forum is intended to only cover the overall mission.  we may have a dedicated repository for any particular objective, see the list below.

 ## mission repositories
-each of our objectives or projects will have its own repository with associated wiki.
+each of our objectives or projects will have its own repository with associated wiki and discussions (ordered by current priority).

 ### [ringing_bell](https://github.com/sevenfalling/ringing_bell)
 this repository holds the wiki and discussions regarding the *Ringing of the Bell* (the shaking that may have led you here).